jtashiro/TiVoChannelsHome/README.md

 Notes & privacy
 - This app uses an AccessibilityService to receive hardware key events.
 That requires explicit user consent through the Accessibility settings.
 The service should only be enabled with informed consent.
+- It also uses Usage Access to monitor which app is in the foreground to redirect away from the default TiVo launcher.

 Next improvements you might want
-- Add a small in-app UI to explain why the Accessibility permission is needed and to deep-link into the Accessibility settings (we added `AccessibilitySettingsActivity` for this purpose).
+- Add a small in-app UI to explain why the Accessibility permission is needed.
 - Add additional keycodes if your remote uses different codes (e.g., `KEYCODE_TV_HOME`) or map remote-specific buttons.
 - Optionally, show a notification or settings toggle in-app to let the user enable/disable the redirection behavior.

-If you'd like, I can: (pick one)
-- Add the package-manager fallback to `MainActivity` (already done).
-- Add an in-app settings screen to toggle interception on/off.
-- Add unit tests and simple instrumentation tests (would need an emulator/device to run).